inkacorn/renpy/README.md

-# renpy
+# Ren'py Files

-Ren'py files that I coded/am coding
+Feel free to use the code in your Ren'py projects (with credits of course)